oracle/python-oracledb/doc/src/user_guide/sql_execution.rst

 .. code-block:: python

-    cur.execute("select geometry from mygeometrytab")
+    cursor.execute("select geometry from mygeometrytab")
-    for obj, in cur:
+    for obj, in cursor:
         dumpobject(obj)

 Where ``dumpobject()`` is defined as: